 There is a nice community component to Edmodo, as well.
 Teachers often share lessons within the platform using hashtags that other educators can search for classroom inspiration.
-It integrates with many popular external apps, as well.
+This digital learning tool integrates with many popular external apps, as well.

 Cost of Edmodo:

-Whether you want immediate evaluations or check-ins after some time, this tool lets you monitor classroom work to see that no one falls through the gaps.
+Whether you want immediate evaluations or check-ins after some time, this synchronous learning tool lets you monitor classroom work to see that no one falls through the gaps.

 Cost of Socrative: